Frequently Asked Questions

 How long is the program?

 14 weeks, run in person.
-After completing the curriculum, graduates enter a paid internship with a BAS employer, followed by job placement support.
+After completing the curriculum, graduates enter an onboarding pipeline with a BAS employer, followed by job placement support.

 Where does the program take place?